Main Navigation

 Parser Generators

-For many grammars (such as those of most programming languages, which involves such idioms as balanced brackets or operator precedence which are called context-free languages), regular expressions will not be enough and you may opt to use a parser generator.
+For many grammars (such as those of most programming languages, which involve such idioms as balanced brackets or operator precedence, and which are called context-free languages), regular expressions will not be enough, and you may opt to use a parser generator.
 Some notable parser generators in Perl include:

 1. Parse-RecDescent